Ajdinio/Sleepmaxxer/README.md

 - Toggle the red filter on or off.
 - Adjust filter intensity from 0% to 100%.
 - Optionally minimize the app to the system tray when closing.
-- Full Red Mode to use as a Nightlamp.
+- Full Sceen Red Mode to use as a Nightlamp.
 Press ESC to close